-I'm an avid horse lover who owns a pony in the UK on the slightly older side.
+I'm an avid horse lover!
+I own a slightly older pony in the UK.

 Shopping for a horse-mad friend can sometimes be a little tricky, especially if you’re not in the horse world yourself.
 As you may have seen some horse gear can be very expensive, however, I have put together a list of gifts; gifts from as little as a deli sandwich, right up to well a house deposit!
 Enjoy reading and hope it sparks some great gifting ideas.